 Wines from the Sauternes appellation in Bordeaux: buy at the best price

-The Sauternes and Barsac appellations are 2 neighbouring appellation d'origine contrôlée (AOC) areas located on the left bank of the Garonne, 40 km south-east of Bordeaux.
+The Sauternes and Barsac appellations are 2 neighboring controlled designation of origin (AOC) appellations located on the left bank of the Garonne, 40 km southeast of Bordeaux.
 The 5 communes whose territory makes up these 2 appellations are: Barsac, Bommes, Fargues, Preignac and Sauternes.
-The AOC Sauternes Barsac covers approximately 1,620 Ha for Sauternes wines and 625 Ha for Barsac wines (which may also mention the AOC Sauternes on the bottle).
-These appellations benefit from a historic classification of their crus, which was established, like that of the Médoc, in 1855, and comprising 26 classified growths: 1 Premier Cru Supérieur (the Château d'Yquem), 11 Premiers Crus (including 2 in Barsac), and 14 Seconds Crus (including 8 in Barsac).
-This classification notably distinguishes the most prestigious châteaux such as: Château d'Yquem, Climens, Coutet, Doisy Daene, Guiraud, Rieussec, Suduiraut, La Tour Blanche…
+The Sauternes Barsac AOC covers approximately 1,620 ha for Sauternes wines and 625 ha for Barsac wines (which may also mention the Sauternes AOC on the bottle).
+These appellations benefit from a historic classification of their crus, which was established, like that of the Médoc, in 1855, and includes 26 classified crus: 1 Premier Cru Supérieur (the Château d'Yquem), 11 Premiers Crus (including 2 in Barsac), and 14 Seconds Crus (including 8 in Barsac).
+This classification distinguishes in particular the most prestigious châteaux such as: Château d'Yquem, Climens, Coutet, Doisy Daene, Guiraud, Rieussec, Suduiraut, La Tour Blanche…